-- 1) What is the symbolic significance of the fact that the Ghost of Christmas Past is associated with light? - 2) How does Dickens use colour imagery when describing the Ghost of Christmas Past? - 3) How does the reader know that the Ghost of Christmas Present is non-threatening? - 4) What kind of imagery is used to describe the Ghost of Christmas Yet to Come?
-Give two examples. - 5) How does the tone change at this moment: "Are there no prisons?" said the Spirit, turning on him for the last time with his own words.
+- 1) What is the symbolic significance of the fact that the Ghost of Christmas Past is associated with light? - 2) How does the reader know that the Ghost of Christmas Present is non-threatening? - 3) What kind of imagery is used to describe the Ghost of Christmas Yet to Come?
+Give two examples. - 4) How does the tone change at this moment: "Are there no prisons?" said the Spirit, turning on him for the last time with his own words.
 "Are there no workhouses?"